Everything you need to know about preventing sneaker bots

 Sneaker raffles take the process fully or partially offline in an attempt to beat sneaker bots, but not without consequences.

-- Eliminates first-come, first-served process
+Eliminates first-come, first-served process

-For the sneakerhead community, where being on top of the latest trends, drops, and collaborations is a point of pride, it can be immensely frustrating to feel that everything is left up to chance.
+For the sneakerhead community, where being on top of the latest trends, drops, and collaborations is a point of pride, it can be immensely frustrating to feel everything is left up to chance.

 Open to multiple entries

 Raffles are also prone to allowing multiple entries, decreasing their fairness.
 For in-person raffles, sneakerheads often bring several friends or family members to enter the drawing, increasing their chances.
 For online raffles, YouTube videos show how bots let shoppers create multiple accounts across many countries to improve their odds.

-- Removes marketing hype
+Removes marketing hype

-- Is not transparent
+Is not transparent

 How raffle winners are selected is not at all transparent.
 It conjures up images of store managers picking the names of their friends out of a hat, or shoppers bribing store managers to pick their name.

-- Limits to physical locations
+Limits to physical locations

 The hottest releases were no longer limited to sneakerheads living in metropolitan areas like New York or Los Angeles.
 A kid in rural Nebraska had the same chance to buy a pair of limited-edition kicks as someone in Manhattan.

-If done well, you can run transparent, first-come-first-served sneaker releases that let you leverage ecommerce to serve a wide audience of sneakerheads and benefit from the marketing hype.
+If done well, you can run transparent, first-come-first-served sneaker releases that let you serve a wide audience of sneakerheads and harness the marketing hype.

 Here’s what you should investigate if you’re serious about preventing sneaker bots:

 At Queue-it, we’ve found over 50% of the bots blocked by our virtual waiting room’s abuse and bot protection emanate from the same IP address.
-The bots are trying to simulate real users on a massive scale but getting unique IP addresses is an additional step that not all bot operators take.
+The bots are trying to simulate real users on a massive scale.
+But getting unique IP addresses is an additional step that not all bot operators take.

 Preventing account creation & takeover